SeeratArora/MCW-ML-Ops/Hands-on lab/Exercise 2: Registering the model.md

 5. Follow the instructions within the notebook to complete the lab.

-6. Navigate back to the **Azure Machine Learning studio**, either directly or via the [Azure Portal](https://portal.azure.com).
+6. Navigate back to the **Azure Machine Learning studio**, either directly or via the **Azure Portal**.
 Make sure you select the Azure Machine Learning workspace that you created from the notebook.
 Open your **Models** section, and observe the **version 1** of the registered model: `compliance-classifier`.

     ![In Azure Machine Learning Studio, from the left menu, Models is selected.
 In the Model List, the compliance-classifier with the version of 1 is highlighted.](media/model-registry-01.png 'Registered Model: compliance-classifier')